dvisockas/retrain/README.md

 This example downloads a pre-trained version of the inception model and re-trains the last layers to recognize custom categories of images.

-In particular we will use photos of flowers
+In particular we will use pictures of Ramūnas Karbauskis and Aurelijus Veryga

 ## Steps